-The Company's most advanced gold project, the Imperial project in Imperial County California ("Imperial" or "Imperial Project"), is being prepared for mine development permitting and the surrounding Mesquite-Picacho District claim block is being permitted for exploration for new discoveries.
+The Company's most advanced gold project, the Imperial project in Imperial County California ("Imperial" or "Imperial Project"), is being prepared for mine development permitting and the surrounding Mesquite-Picacho District claim block is being permitted to explore for new discoveries.
 Imperial is ideally located in Imperial County California, with access to labour and infrastructure associated with the operating Mesquite gold mine, located ten miles away.
 KORE delivered a positive preliminary economic assessment for a simple, open pit heap leach mine at Imperial ("Imperial PEA") published in May 2020 with a net present value ("NPV") at 5% of US\$343 million and internal rate of return ("IRR") of 44% at US\$1,450 per ounce gold (see "Imperial PEA Summary" for further details).
 KORE is actively exploring the Mesquite-Picacho District and continues to advance Imperial permitting.

 KORE also owns the Long Valley project located in Mono County, California, which is a shallow oxide gold resource open for expansion at surface in oxides and at depth in sulphides.
-KORE is using geophysics and other modern exploration techniques to target drilling planned for the fall of 2021, subject to permitting.
+KORE is using geophysics and other modern exploration techniques to target drilling.
+KORE received a permit to drill the project from the U.S. Forest Service ("USFS") in October 2021 and is currently planning a Phase 1 drill program.
+Timing of drilling is subject to availability of equipment contractors and timing of winter weather conditions.
 In September 2020, KORE delivered a positive preliminary economic assessment for a simple, open pit heap leach mine at Long Valley ("Long Valley PEA") that showed a net present value ("NPV") at 5% of US\$273 million and internal rate of return ("IRR") of 48% at US\$1,600 per ounce gold (see "Long Valley PEA Summary" for further details).